KhosroBahrami/ObjectDetection_YOLOv3_Tensorflow/README.md

 ----------------------------

 # YOLOv2
-YOLOv2 is the second version of YOLO and has some contributions and improvments.
+YOLOv2 is the second version of YOLO and has some contributions and improvements.

 ### Batch normalization